 Tablets & eBook readers - News

 Most Popular Reviews

-Join the PC World newsletter!
+Join the newsletter!

 Latest News Articles

 PCW Evaluation Team

 As the Maserati or BMW of laptops, it would fit perfectly in the hands of a professional needing firepower under the hood, sophistication and class on the surface, and gaming prowess (sports mode if you will) in between.

 The MSI PS63 is an amazing laptop and I would definitely consider buying one in the future.

 This small mobile printer is exactly what I need for invoicing and other jobs such as sending fellow tradesman details or step-by-step instructions that I can easily print off from my phone or the Web.